 Duration: Variable.
 The perpetrator may remain hidden indefinitely, as long as they move slowly and maintain cover.
 Preparation: This skill can only be used in urban settings, such as in a house, cellar, dungeon, or back alley.
 Conflict Rolls: To determine whether your character successfully hides, and whether there are any consequences for the attempt, use the rules described in the Conflict Rolls section of the Sneaking skill.
-Any available furniture, curtains, tapestry, niches, or other visual obstructions can be used to provide cover, which will give the sneaking character bonuses on their roll (See Cover Bonuses in The Rules Reference for details).
+Any available furniture, curtains, tapestry, niches, or other visual obstructions can be used to provide cover, which will give the sneaking character bonuses on their roll (See CoverBonuses in The Rules Reference for details).
 These bonuses can range anywhere from only +1 for sparse furniture to +10 for a junk-filled attic.
-Trade Skills~W Weaving Prerequisites: If gained out-of-class, training requires an intensive one-month course of study under someone who has attained at least 5th rank in this skill.
+Trade Skills~W Weaving Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Skill.
 Description: Weaving is the skill used to both create threads and yarn and to weave cloth from it.
 It is also the skill used to create wicker baskets (and other wicker items), as well as papyrus.
-Defaults To: Jack-of-all-Trades Ability Type: Utilitarian Action Time: 1 day.
+Base: 2 Defaults To: Jack-of-all-Trades Ability Type: Utilitarian Action Time: 1 day.